Vitamin D May Prevent Young-Onset Colon Cancer

 There’s good news and bad news about colon cancer.
 On the bright side, the overall incidence of the cancer has been declining about one percent annually in recent years.
 The bad news is colorectal cancer has been rising steadily by two percent in adults under the age of 50, the American Cancer Society points out.

 Colorectal cancer refers to a malignancy in the colon or rectum that frequently begins with a polyp.
 Excluding skin cancers, colorectal cancer is the third most often diagnosed cancer in American men and women and the second most common cause of cancer related deaths of in the U.S. — resulting in about 53,000 deaths in 2021, according to the American Cancer Society.
-So, finding out how to lower your risk for the disease, and why the risk is increasing in younger people, has piqued the interest of cancer researchers.

 Low vitamin D levels may be a cancer risk